 Always, refer to your HVAC manufacturer information for requirements.
 Keep in mind that most residential HVAC equipment does not have enough fan or motor capacity to adequately circulate air using the highest efficiency filters.

 How frequently should I change my air filter?

 Inspect your air filters regularly.
 All filters will have a recommended change frequency.
 This will differ depending on the brand and filter.
 Use the suggested frequency as a guideline, keeping in mind that the need will vary depending on seasonal and usage factors.
 We recommend that you check your filter every month to 45 days and change as needed.
 Some programmable thermostats have a feature that calculates this information based on run time of the unit and will notify you when it is time to change the filter.

 A clean and properly functioning quality filter will trap pollutants and improve the quality of the air that you breathe.
 A dirty filter becomes ineffective at removing air pollutants and will prevent adequate air flow to the unit, making the unit work harder to control the temperature in your environment.
 When the unit has to work harder, energy costs are increased and equipment life is decreased.

-To schedule a repair or preventative maintenance appointment or for a free replacement equipment quote, call Comfort Climate Service at 251-610-2848.
-We provide quality service at competitive prices and service the Fairhope, Daphne, Spanish Fort, Foley and surrounding areas in Alabama.
+To schedule a repair or preventative maintenance appointment or for a free replacement equipment quote, call Comfort Climate Service at 205-712-7739.
+We provide quality service at competitive prices and service in the Millport, Vernon, Sulligent, Fayette and surrounding areas in Lamar, Fayette, and Pickens counties in Alabama.